fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 - 2: Identifies Node by Address

-If the Node Identificaton Object identifies the node by address, the Object Payload contains an address sufficient to identify the node within the appropriate scope - global or as otherwise configured - as depicted in {{addrFig}}.
+If the Node Identification Object identifies the node by address, the Object Payload contains an address sufficient to identify the node within the appropriate scope - global or as otherwise configured - as depicted in {{addrFig}}.